Residents Login

 Can a landlord increase rent for a pet?

-What to do if a tenant breaches a no-pets clause?
+What to do if a resident breaches a no-pets clause?

-How does the Renters’ Rights Bill change landlords’ obligations around pets?
+How does the Renters’ Rights Act change landlords’ obligations around pets?

 Key requirements under the new legislation: